73 Worked Examples: Airplane, Rocket, & Spacecraft Performance

 and so

 There are a variety of missions where flight at the speed for the best range and best endurance are essential.
-For example, a long-range ferry mission of the airplane (say, over water) might need the airplane to be flown at or near its airspeed for the best range, even though this airspeed is typically lower than the best cruise speed of the airplane.
+For example, an airplane’s long-range ferry mission (say, over water) might need the airplane to be flown at or near its airspeed for the best range, even though this airspeed is typically lower than the best cruise speed of the airplane.
 Likewise, flight at an airspeed for best endurance might be needed for a reconnaissance mission where the airplane might have to fly at or near a particular location for an extended period.

 Worked Example #2